SomedudeX/mpeg-convert/README.md

 ## Configuring

 **Presets** allows you to save FFmpeg commands for repeated use, eliminating the need to enter long and complex flag/options each time you need to convert or edit media files.
-You can add presets to `mpeg-convert` by editing the YAML configuration file.
+You can use [FFmpeg Commander](https://alfg.dev/ffmpeg-commander/) to generate the options, and then you can add the options presets by editing the YAML configuration file.
 To open the config, use the `--config` flag as demonstrated below:

 ```bash
 $ mpeg-convert --config